THE HISTORY QUILL MENTORING SCHEME

 We do reserve the right to make other exclusions on a case-by-case basis.

 Yes, there is an application process.
-When we open for applications, there will be an application form that will ask you for a brief biography, what you’re hoping to achieve with the scheme, which mentor/s you want to work with.
-We will also ask for a synopsis of the story you want to work on with your mentor (or multiple synopses if you have more than one story), and a writing sample of between 2,000 and 3,000 words (this should be fiction, but it doesn’t have to be from your current project).
+When we next open for applications, there will be a link to an application form on this page.
+It will ask for your details and which mentor/s you want to work with.
+We will also ask for a synopsis of the story you want to work on with your mentor (or multiple synopses if you have more than one story) and a writing sample of between 2,000 and 3,000 words (this should be fiction, but it doesn’t have to be from your current project).
 You should prepare the synopsis and the writing sample in a single Word or PDF document.

 How will the video calls and submissions work?

 The video calls will be over Skype, Zoom, or whatever software is mutually agreeable between you and your mentor.
 If video calls are not possible, you will default to audio calls.

 You will submit your work for feedback directly to your mentor via email.